Top Outdoor Workouts

 Treading water, doing the breaststroke or backstroke are great ways to tone and shape the body.

 Swimming is very low-impact as well.
-This means that since we feel weightless in the water, it’s low impact on joints and tendons, which can be especially helpful to folks with more severe knee and back injuries.
+This means that since we feel weightless in the water, it’s a low impact on joints and tendons, which can be especially helpful to folks with more severe knee and back injuries.

 Water aerobics is great fun too!
 If there’s a class being offered near you, I highly recommend trying it!